Cutty-sark/cs50x_finalproject/README.md

 Extensiblility will be a big aim and the main improvement over Cappucino, which I will acheive through leveraging Python classes.
 I hope to do this via JSON file creation for each endpoint.

 #### Outline:
-The three starting areas, network health, cybersec and dev headlines, and patch timelines.
+The two starting areas- network health, cybersec headlines.

 Network health
-Local network outages past 24 hours.
+Current uptime
 Current network speed.
-Outages of major broadband providers past 24 hours.
+Outages of service providers in the past 24 hours.
-Top outages of all hosts/providers past 24 hours

 Cybersec headlines
-3 sources
+3 top headlines
-something funny
-links

-Patch timelines:
-Windows
-Topdesk
-Microsoft Office
-links
-coming up this week
-Vendor, patch number, release date brief description

 _Display:_